 You stand there gawking at a slice of decadent cake and thinking, “Do I really need that extra gym session?”
-The tantalizing tango between taste buds and guilt can be a tough one.

 And as a home baker, the desire to whip up something lusciously indulgent yet worry-free for the family – it’s not just a dream, it’s a dilemma.

-We, who love baking, also delight in taking bites of our creations, because what’s the point if we can’t?
+We, who love baking, also delight in taking bites of our creations because what’s the point if we can’t?

 Must I deny myself my only indulgence?